hai-vr/documentation/docs/products/animator-as-code/functions/vrchat.md

 #### Minimum version

-- Starting from 1.1.0-beta.1, the minimum VRChat version supported is 3.5.2, as this adds support for `VRC_AnimatorPlayAudio`.
+- Starting from 1.1.0-beta.1, the minimum VRChat version is 3.5.2, as this adds support for `VRC_AnimatorPlayAudio`.

 #### Animator creation overview